Set up Devin’s workspace to start building

 After you finish the repository set up, a snapshot of the virtual machine will be saved.
 Future Devin sessions will start from this snapshot and will include any tools or dependencies you’ve installed during the setup process.

-Follow the steps below and the instructions on screen to set up the repository.
+Follow the below steps and the instructions on screen to set up the repository.
 You can always come back and edit the repository setup after saving.
+You can also follow along our video guide below.

 Git Pull